MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 - How much memory is available on the cluster nodes?
 - How much disk space is available on the cluster nodes?
-- Does the virtual machine require specific storage requirements (i.e. I want my SQL Server virtual machines to go to a cluster running faster drives; or, my infrastructure virtual machine is not as critical and can run on slower drives).
+- Does the virtual machine require specific storage requirements (that is, I want my SQL Server virtual machines to go to a cluster running faster drives; or, my infrastructure virtual machine is not as critical and can run on slower drives).

 Once these questions are answered, you create the virtual machine on the cluster you need it to be.
 One of the benefits of cluster sets is that cluster sets do those checks for you and place the virtual machine on the most optimal node.